 Research in Brief (1,750-2,000 words) articles focus on reviews of research literature on a specific topic or question that joins theory and research related to the journal's Aims & Scope.
 Includes a brief introduction of the specific topic or question, theoretical or conceptual perspective, an analysis of the research literature, and brief discussion with implications for research and practice.
 Articles should include no more than two figures/tables and five to eight references.

-Study Abroad Reflections (1,000-2,000 words) are analytical reflections from faculty, students, and scholars concerning another culture, language, people, and society from an insider or outsider perspective.
+Reflections (1,000-2,000 words) are analytical reflections from faculty, students, and scholars.
 Reflections should be analytical and make connections to relevant empirical research.

 Book Reviews (750-1,200 words) include critiques of recent books (published within the past three years), doctoral dissertations, movies, websites, and articles related aims and scope of the journal.
 Include a JPG (600 dpi) of a cover image of the reviewed item.